aidudezzz/deepbots-tutorials/README.md

 ![Project created](/images/projectCreatedScreenshot.png)

-### Adding a *supervisor robot node* in the world
+### Adding a *supervisor robot* node in the world

 Now that the project and the starting world are created, we are going to create a special kind of *robot*, a *supervisor*.
-Later, we will add the *supervisor controller script*, through which we will be able to handle several aspects of the simulation needed for RL (e.g. resetting).
+Later, we will add the *supervisor controller* script, through which we will be able to handle several aspects of the simulation needed for RL (e.g. resetting).

 1. Click on the *Add a new object or import an object* button\